roar-skinderviken/spring-kafka-retryable-transactional/README.md

 The starting point is the [RetryableTopicFooListener](src/main/kotlin/no/roar/kafka/retry/listener/RetryableTopicFooListener.kt) which is not using transactions.
-Tests for this class is implemented in [RetryableTopicFooListenerIntegrationTest](src/test/kotlin/no/roar/kafka/retry/listener/RetryableTopicFooListenerIntegrationTest.kt).
+Tests for this class are implemented in [RetryableTopicFooListenerIntegrationTest](src/test/kotlin/no/roar/kafka/retry/listener/RetryableTopicFooListenerIntegrationTest.kt).

 The transactional version is implemented in [TransactionalFooListener](src/main/kotlin/no/roar/kafka/retry/listener/TransactionalFooListener.kt) and is activated by profile = "tx".
-Tests for this class is implemented in [TransactionalFooListenerContainerTest](src/test/kotlin/no/roar/kafka/retry/listener/TransactionalFooListenerIntegrationTest.kt).
+Tests for this class are implemented in [TransactionalFooListenerContainerTest](src/test/kotlin/no/roar/kafka/retry/listener/TransactionalFooListenerIntegrationTest.kt).

 [TransactionalFooListenerContainerTest](src/test/kotlin/no/roar/kafka/retry/listener/TransactionalFooListenerContainerTest.kt)